vacp2p/nescience-testnet/README.md

 With ipk 02ddc96d0eb56e00ce14994cfdaec5ae1f76244180a919545983156e3519940a17
 ```

-For now, focus only on the account address.
+For now, focus only on the account id.
 Ignore the `npk` and `ipk` values.
-These are stored locally in the wallet and are used internally to build privacy-preserving transactions.
+These are the Nullifier public key and the Viewing public key.
+They are stored locally in the wallet and are used internally to build privacy-preserving transactions.
-Also, the account id for private accounts is derived from the `npk` and `ipk` values.
+Also, the account id for private accounts is derived from the `npk` value.
 But we won't need them now.

 Just like public accounts, new private accounts start out uninitialized: